myeomans/doc2concrete/cran-comments.md

 RESPONSE No 3: I appreciate this suggestion.
 I've added more description by including text from the paper in the documentation here.

+No 4:  Examples with CPU (user + system) or elapsed time > 10s

+Based on this feedback, I went back through the code and significantly optimized the slowest parts.
+It now runs much faster, and the examples should all process quickly.

 ## Version Update (0.4.5)